vinaypall/Comrad-Assignment/README.md

 ### Property Lookup Tree

-In this task you are going to be constructing a Lookup tree of all the properties This function receives the search text entered by the user, and an object that represents a tree containing each property grouped by the letters in its name.
+In this task you are going to be constructing a Lookup tree of all the properties This function gets the property names and constructs an object that represents a tree containing each property grouped by the letters in its name.
 For example if there were 3 properties named "B", "Bar" and "Baz" then propertyLookupTree would be:
 ```json
 {
   b: {